mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 For large spinal mounts, the number of damage dice can become quite high.
 To simplify, divide the damage dice by the desired multiple and then multiply the final amount by the same number.
-For example, a 75,000- ton meson spinal mount inflicts 60D damage.
+For example, a 75,000-ton meson spinal mount inflicts 60D damage.
 Instead

 Spinal Weapon Range Adjustments